Shannon-Goddard/Correlation_vs_Causation/README.md

 ## Dashboard
 The dashboard presents a data story that is logical and easy to follow for someone unfamiliar with the topic.
 It includes all of the following:
 - Images from the initial analysis
-- Data (images or report) from the machine learning task
+- Data (images and report) from the machine learning task
-- At least one interactive element
+- Interactive elements
-- Either the dashboard is published or the submission includes a screen capture video of it in action
+- Our dashboard is published on GitPages [Leaving California Dashboard]()
 <br/>
 <br/>
 <br/>